vcz-fr/Meetup-Notes/_posts/2024/09/2024-09-11-from-container-to-image.md

 ## Disclaimers

-We don't work with containers to work with containers: this belongs to a trend that transformed the web industry for the last ten years.
+Don't work with containers for the sake of working with containers: this technology has been transforming the industry for the last ten years.

 There is no best or bad practice as practices are situational.
-By solely working with best practices and anti-patterns, one may find contradictory statements.
-This is because advice has to be taken with the context that comes with it and the context grounds the practice.
+By solely working in best practices and anti-patterns, one may find contradictory statements.
+This is because advice has to be considered within context; the context grounds the practice.
 As much as best practices lead to compounding benefits, anti-patterns do too.

 ## Practices
 ### Fat images